jonathanhogg/flitter/README.md

 If multiple code files are specified on the command line of the engine, then these will be loaded as multiple "pages".
-The previous and next page buttons on the Push2 can be used to switch between the files.
+The previous and next page buttons on the Push 2 can be used to switch between the files.
 The state of each page is maintained when switching, including the current tempo and start time of the beat clock, and the state values of all of the pads and encoders.